Modernising the tax system

 • security deposits to recurring non-paying businesses.
 This regime can currently only be used in cases where there is serious non-compliance with reporting the correct tax liability due to avoidance and evasion of tax and not in cases where a business simply does not engage with HMRC.

-• Two further areas were also identified (extending taking control of goods to intangible assets and extending Directors Personal Guarantees) however HMRC believe that these require careful consideration and stakeholder engagement around how they could be implemented in the best possible way.
+• Two further areas were also identified (extending taking control of goods to intangible assets and extending Directors Personal Guarantees), however, HMRC believe that these require careful consideration and stakeholder engagement to determine the best way of implementation.

-• Timing: there is no set timeline at the moment for when HMRC plan to implement any changes.
+• Timing: there is no set timeline for implementing any changes, other than those mentioned above.

 Resources (click to open)